About Trip Alerts

 What does "Home" and "Traveling" mean?

-"Home" is where you would like Trip Alert messages sent for any flight cancellation notification greater than 3 hours prior to departure.
-"Traveling" is where you would like Trip Alert messages sent for notification less than 3 hours prior to departure.
+With the "Home" designation, you will receive Trip Alert messages for any flight cancellation happening more than 3 hours prior to departure.
+With the "Traveling" designation you will receive Trip Alert notifications for cancellations and changes less than 3 hours prior to departure.

 Can I choose the same username and password as I use for My Account?

 The Trip Alert profile is separate from your My Account profile at alaskaair.com.
 The username will be the email address listed when registering for Trip Alerts.
-You may use a password of your choosing.
+You may choose any password you like.

 What type of trip alert messages will I receive?

-Once registered, you will receive up-to-the-minute flight status updates on all your upcoming flights including the following: Departure Reminder, Departure Status, Flight Cancellation, Flight Diversion, Flight Delay, Flight Connections, and Gate Changes.
+Once registered, you will receive up-to-the-minute flight status updates on all your upcoming flights including: Departure Reminders; Departure Status; Flight Cancellations; Flight Diversions; Flight Delays; Flight Connections; and Gate Changes.

 Do I still need to check the airport screens for flight and gate information?